three-cubed/prettypay-demo/README.md

 This basic directory exists to demonstrate Prettypay, a payment processor simulation for developers.
-In line with this purpose, the parent directory is intentionally simple and underdeveloped.
+In line with this purpose, the parent directory is intentionally simplistic and underdeveloped.

 Prettypay is a payment processor simulation for developers.
 Prettypay is added as a separate directory within the overall directory.